3JTek/General-Assembly-Notes/module-01/css-animation.md

 Let's look at a practical example.

 We can create a ball using an equal `width` and `height` box with `border-radius` set to `100%`.
-We can make the ball bounce up and down by asbolutely positioning it and animating the `top` or `bottom` values over time.
+We can make the ball bounce up and down by absolutely positioning it and animating the `top` or `bottom` values over time.

 We can give the ball a bit more realism by squashing it at the bottom of the animation before having it travel back up, at a slightly slower speed.